 What Makes New Mexico Ideal for Online Education?

 Although educational attainment in New Mexico still has a ways to go, certain counties in the state boast higher numbers of college-educated residents than others.
-Based on information from the Lumina Foundation, we identified the following New Mexico counties as the ones with the highest percentage of residents with at least a two-year degree:
+Based on information from the Lumina Foundation, we identified the following New Mexico counties as the ones with the highest percentage of residents, according to the U.S. Census Bureau, with at least a two-year degree:

 - Los Alamos: 71.89 percent